howsoai/platform-installation-examples/README.md

 Including secret creation as a discreet step should also make it clear where additional secret management tools (such as external-secrets) could be used, without complicating the examples.

+### Securing Howso Platform
+Securing the Howso Platform is discussed in the [security](security/README.md) section.
+This includes the use of Service Mesh, Network Policies, and other security topics.

 ## Example Structure

 The examples should work in any Kubernetes cluster, but to make them easy to work locally, examples using [k3d](https://k3d.io/) are provided.
 The OpenShift examples should use [CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview).
 Checkout the [prereqs](prereqs/README.md) for more details.